BurnsN-Prog/Apple_Sales_Forecasting_Capstone/README.md

 # Apple Inc. Quarterly Sales Forecasting (Capstone Project)

 ## Project Overview
 This project aims to forecast Apple Inc.'s quarterly net sales using a SARIMA model.
-The goal was to evaluate the model’s accuracy in both long-term and short-term forecasting.
+The goal was to obtain a model accuracy greater than 80%.

 ## Key Files
 - 📊 **Notebook:** `Burns_D214_Task2.ipynb` – Full data analysis and model building process in Python.